hadrienj/hadrienj.github.io/_posts/2018-01-01-ch02_integrals_medium.md

 ### Practical Project

-Let's say that you would like to predict the quality of wines from various of their chemical properties.
+Let's say say that you would like to predict the quality of wines from various of their chemical properties.
 You want to do a binary classification of the quality (distinguishing very good wines from not very good ones).
 You'll develop methods allowing you to evaluate your